BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/README.md

 ##Publication
 If you use any form of this source code in your research, kindly cite the following paper.

-[1] V. Soleimani, M. Mirmehdi, D.Damen, S. Hannuna, M. Camplani, "3D Data Acquisition and Registration Using Two Opposing Kinects", International Conference on 3D Vision, Stanford, USA, October 2016.
+[1] V. Soleimani, M. Mirmehdi, D.Damen, S. Hannuna, M. Camplani, "3D Data Acquisition and Registration Using Two Opposing Kinects", _International Conference on 3D Vision_, Stanford, USA, October 2016.